-A neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our renowned team of neurosurgeons regarding your condition.
-We will let you know, based on the information you provide, whether or not your condition would benefit from neurosurgical treatment.
+To recap, a neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our team of neurosurgeons regarding your condition.
+Based on the information you share, our neurosurgeons will review and determine whether your condition might benefit from neurosurgical treatment.

 We offer neurosurgical second opinions for the following conditions and treatments:

 - Brain metastases

 - Metastatic brain cancer

 - Arteriovenous malformations (AVM) of the brain and spinal cord

 - Brain aneurysms

 - Carotid artery disease